 - Copy of the tenancy agreement

-- Evidence that EPC, gas safety certificate, and How to Rent guide were all provided at tenancy start
+- Evidence that the EPC, gas safety certificate, and How to Rent guide were all provided at tenancy start

 - Evidence of deposit protection (if applicable)

-What Happens If You Miss 31 July 2026
+What Now, If You Missed 31 July 2026

-Once the transitional window closes, your Section 21 notice cannot be used.
+The notice cannot be used.
 There is no extension and no discretion.

 Your remaining options:

-| Route | Notice required | Timeframe |
+| Route | Notice required |

-| Ground 1A (selling) | 4 months | 5–6 months minimum to possession |
+| Ground 1A (genuine intention to sell) | 4 months |

-| Ground 8 (2+ months rent arrears) | 4 weeks | 2–4 months if uncontested |
+| Ground 10 (some rent arrears) | 4 weeks |

-| Ground 14 (antisocial behaviour) | 2 weeks | 2–4 months |
+| Ground 14 (anti-social behaviour, discretionary) | 4 weeks |

-| Mutual agreement / surrender | Negotiated | Potentially immediate |
+| Mutual agreement / surrender | Negotiated |

 The EPC Question: Does Your Property Need a Valid EPC Right Now?